 Regardless of who is to blame, the victims of a motorcycle accident may be entitled to relief under Illinois law.
 As the facts and circumstances surrounding each collision vary, it is important to understand the legal options that may result from a crash in which you were involved.

 A responsible driver or the owner of an at-fault vehicle may be held legally and civilly liable for any injuries that result from a motorcycle accident.
 Whether they are medical bills, surgical expenses, lost wages, or even payment for pain and suffering, the individual or individuals responsible for the crash can be held liable for fair and adequate payment.
 In the event that a corporation employed an at-fault driver, that company can also be held liable.Options for Relief after Chicago Motorcycle Accidents

 The legal team at Abels & Annes, P.C. is comprised of professionals who dedicate their practice to the representation of those who have been harmed by the actions of others.
 We have successfully represented numerous victims of motorcycle collisions and we are standing by now to help you understand your legal rights if you have been involved in a crash.

-Call Abels & Annes, P.C. toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575 and let us provide you with a free, no obligation telephone consultation regarding your accident and your legal options.
-If you prefer to meet with us in person but you are too injured to travel to our offices, we also offer free in-home and in-hospital consultations so that you can get the answers you need, whenever you need them.
+Call Abels & Annes toll free at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575 and let us provide you with a free, no obligation telephone consultation regarding your accident and your legal options.
+If you would prefer, feel free to fill out our online contact form.